Cybersec120/aws-static-site-pipeline/README.md

 I built this as a cloud architect and consultant.
 The goal was not to deploy a website — it was to design a **delivery platform** that could be explained to a customer, handed off to an operations team, and maintained without tribal knowledge.

 Every decision in this project traces back to a requirement, not a preference.
 That is how production infrastructure should be built.
+Also...
+We have all the technology tools at our disposal... which means a persons knowledge base in fundamentals must be stronger than ever... what metric are we going to stand by.. when everyone has AI at their finger tips?

 ---